 When the pituitary gland stimulates the secretion of the hormone prolactin, which causes each of these 10-20 tissues to be filled with milk.
 This milk, which is made of sugar, fat, and proteins is absorbed from the mother’s blood and then seeps out through the nipples.

 The number and size of these ducts increases when the woman conceives.
-All this process completes by the second trimester, so even if the
+All this process completes by the second trimester, so even if the baby is born prematurely, the mother is ready to lactate and feed them.

 Flow Of Breastmilk After Delivery